tkhyn/djangorecipebook/README.rst

    Defaults to ``INFO``.

 virtualenv
-   The virtualenv that should be used to run the wsgi application.
+   The virtualenv that should be used to run the wsgi/fcgi script.
 This requires virtualenv **and** virtualenvwrapper, as it relies upon the ``WORKON_HOME`` environment variable.